erayerdin/streaming_forms/README.md

 At the same time, I was looking for a 3rd-party solution that works well with streams, but there wasn't any good existing solution out there.
 For example, there's [flutter_form_bloc](https://pub.dev/packages/flutter_form_bloc), but it messes with raw material design that Flutter provides, which breaks visual consistency.

-That's why I have created `forms`.
+That's why I have created `streaming_forms`.
 A Flutter form package that specifically plays well with streams, so that you can listen to events asynchronously.

 ## Where It is and Where It's Heading